The Truth Is Inevitable: How God Can Exist and Why He Must

 Positivity underlies all creative events of significance; all positivity is good, and all that is good is positive except in the case of the removal of a subtraction, e.g. the removal of cancer, from a person’s body.
 In the latter case, we have the subtraction of a subtraction, and we know that, for example, eight minus a minus three is, eleven, such that the subtraction of a negative entity involves two minuses, and two minuses make a plus.
 Thus, the removal of something bad, is a positive act.
 All evil is negative, and all negativity is evil, or at least useless, except when something bad is subtracted.
 As the sum total of all of goodness, conveniently abbreviated to “all-Goodness,” and all positivity, The Truth is so compelling as to be irresistible in terms of causing events, though there is only one event it can cause, and that is its personification.
 All other events would require the pre-existence of something actual like the Personification of The Truth, and the Personification can deal with these once He has arisen.

 As the most beautiful aspect of goodness is love, one would logically suspect that God created in order to love and be loved – particularly in order that love might be manifested.
 Now, love means nothing if it is coerced, such that, if I am right about why He made us, He had to give us free will in order to work out his plan and be loved for who He is.
 This has led to undesired consequences for both Him and us, inevitable considering our lack of perfection.
-A good God, like a good earthly father, wants to treat His children lovingly at all times, but a father cannot be a good one unless he tries to have his children be all they can be, to be the best they can be.
-They must have proper attitudes and values in order to accomplish this goal, and they must learn to treat others as they should.
-Similarly, like the good parent, God must discipline, and He must do it in order to maintain His very identity, particularly as He is justice personified, as justice is part of The Truth.
-When this situation exists between the Lord of all and people such as us, between perfect Creator and imperfect created, it is extremely serious, as we shall see; it is, in fact, a matter of life and death.
+A good God, like a good earthly father, wants to treat His children lovingly at all times, but a father cannot be a good one unless he tries to have his children be all they can be, have proper attitudes and values, and treat others as they should; similarly, God must discipline in order to maintain His very identity, particularly as He is justice personified, as justice is part of The Truth.
+When the problem is between the Lord of all and people such as us, between perfect Creator and created, it is extremely serious, as we shall see; it is, in fact, a matter of life and death.
 Moreover, it is not such only with regard to the time-bound world; it is a matter of life vs. what amounts to death in the realm beyond.
 This is a tremendous problem for humanity; it would in fact be deadly if the Biblical God had not made our problem His.
 As I have noted, he is unique in this respect.
 No other supposed god bends so low for the benefit of His votaries.
 No other supposed God can begin to compare with Him of the Bible in terms of love and mercy.
 All this causes Him misery, however – misery far beyond any that can ever come our way.

 Philosophers have sought the truth as long as there have been philosophers to pursue it; however, they have differed with one another with regard to their concepts of what it is.
 No doubt most people have thought of it or think of it as the answers to questions like these:”Where did everything come from?”
 Is there a God in charge of our world?”
 “If so, what is His nature?”
 “Do we live in a purposeful universe?”
 “Is it likely, or even possible, that we will or even can live forever?”
 They might be correct, but I am going to call these responses to our most profound questions “the Answer,” as I am reserving “The Truth” for something more basic yet, i.e. the Origin of all things, the term that summarizes the description of the identity and nature of the Arche’.
 Because The Truth is so vital, I am capitalizing not only “Truth” but even “the” when it precedes “Truth.”
 Now, I realize I have previously referred to God as the Arche’, but it is easy to explain why The Truth is also: God is The Truth, and The Truth is God, He of the Bible.

 Pontius Pilate asked, “What is truth?” as The Truth—the incarnation of the true God–stood directly before him.
-This is probably the most ironical scene in the history of reality.13
+This is probably the most ironical scene in the history of reality.
+22

 The Contents of The Truth